Subhajit267/Face-Recognition-Attendance-Employee-Management-System/README.md

 ---

-# 📄 License

-This project is licensed under the MIT License.

----

 # 🎉 Conclusion

 FaceRecognize combines AI-powered facial biometrics with desktop automation to deliver a practical, scalable, and secure workforce attendance platform.